📿 Monk Chat in Chiang Mai Complete Guide: What to Know

 An old monastery on a clear day.

-Monk chats allow visitors to have a casual conversation with Buddhist monks.
-The chats are open to everyone (e.g., women, kids, people of all nationalities and religions).
+Monk chats allow visitors to have a casual conversation with Thai Buddhist monks.
+They are open to everyone (e.g., women, kids, people of all nationalities and religions).

 A woman sitting at a table with two monks wearing orange robes.